Wikipedia

 The court is the same from each end, including:

-• A "10-off" area measuring 1.5 feet (0.46 m).
-The sides of the 10-Off area are defined by two lines running at the same angle as the Scoring Triangle.
+- A "10-off" area or "kitchen" measuring 1.5 feet (0.46 m).
+The sides of the 10-off area are defined by two lines running at the same angle as the Scoring Triangle.

-• There are two dead-lines, 12 feet apart.
-Any shot disk that does not cross or touch the furthest dead-line is then simply removed from the court (a wasted shot).
+- There are two dead-lines, 12 feet apart.
+Any shot disc that does not cross or touch the furthest dead-line is then simply removed from the court (a wasted shot).

 Equipment

-Modern floor shuffleboard is played with eight round, hard, durable 6-inch (150 mm) diameter plastic disks – new disks are about 1 inch (25 mm) in thickness, weighing 15 ounces (430 g).
-There should be four discs of a light color, usually yellow, and four of a dark color, usually black.
-These eight discs comprise a set.
-(Other colored combinations may be used, but black and yellow will be used here.)
-One player or team uses the yellow disks, the other player or team, the black disks.
+Modern floor shuffleboard is played with eight round, hard, durable 6-inch (150 mm) diameter plastic discs.
+New discs are about 1 inch (25 mm) in thickness, weighing 15 ounces (430 g).
+In a set of discs, there are four discs of a light color and four of a dark color.
+One color is used by one team.
+The most common colors are yellow and black, but others are occasionally used.

 There are two basic types of scoreboard:

-• Resort Type uses two sliders that can move up and down a numbered scale, like a thermometer, with values running from zero at the bottom to 75 at the top (First to 75 points is a common shuffleboard game).
-Each team used their own slider to record their total score.
-The advantages of the Resort-type include simplicity, durable and weather proof, needs no other items such as chalk or eraser.
-The disadvantage is that scoring mistakes are impossible to determine, and a frames played cannot be tracked unless a separate recording method (e.g. pen and paper) is used.
+- Resort type uses two sliders that can move up and down a numbered scale, like a thermometer, with values running from zero at the bottom to 75 at the top.
+Each team uses their own slider to record their total score.
+The resort-type scoreboard is simple and durable, but provides no way to detect scoring errors from one frame to the next.

-• Blackboard (or Whiteboard) Type is ruled with four or eight horizontal lines and each team's total score is written after each frame, yellow on the left and black on the right.
+- Blackboard (or whiteboard) type is ruled with four or eight horizontal lines and each team's total score is written after each frame, yellow on the left and black on the right.
 When all the lines have been filled with scores the top lines are erased and scores are again written from the top.
 The advantage of the blackboard type is that mistakes in adding and recording the score are easier to spot, because previous scores should always be seen.
 As well, it is easy to keep track of frames played using small numbers written down the scoreboard.
-(In western USA and western Canada, scoreboards (blackboards) run from side-to-side, but the principle is the same.)[3]
+In the western United States and western Canada, blackboard-type scoreboards run from side-to-side, but the principle is the same.[12]

 Courts are available for use on residential decks or on any solid flat surface, in the form of roll-out plastic mats, or adjustable arrays of plastic tiles.
 With the tile courts, the dimensions can be adapted to the space available; e.g. it is possible to play on a court 30 ft long (9.1 m) by 5 ft wide (1.5 m).
 The roll-out mats are available in two sizes, 39 by 6 feet (11.9 m × 1.8 m) and 27 by 4.5 feet (8.2 m × 1.4 m).
 The smaller mats are designed to fit on a domestic patio or driveway.
 The biscuit and tang are the same standard size, regardless which court size is used.[4]